 Psychotherapy - is on one hand a relationship, on the other, it’s a service.
 It is a job that has to be paid, the money included in the process of helping the client, and plays the role of psycho-therapeutic factor: even for the poor man, it is important to make the amount of money paid for each session substantial.

-For effective therapeutic relationship, the question of money - as well as other issues of the psycho-therapeutic contract - should be clearly discussed at the outset: it sets limits (but in order to be successful psychotherapy it’s important to have optimal distance between a client and a psychologist who just creates the fact that the customer pays for psychotherapy; it sets the frame of work (it is a job, not a miracle, magic show, adoption or "something that will make me") and brings many other benefits to the client.
+For the effective therapeutic relationship, the question of money - as well as other issues of the psycho-therapeutic contract - should be clearly discussed at the outset: it sets limits (but in order to be successful psychotherapy’s important to have optimal distance between a client and a psychologist who just creates the fact that the customer pays for psychotherapy; it sets the frame of work (it is a job, not a miracle, magic show, adoption, or "something that will make me") and brings many other benefits to the client.

-The answer to the question "what the psychologist takes the money for?"
+The answer to the question "what the psychologist take the money for?"
 Is simple: for his professional work.

 A psychologist is not someone who "loves people for money"; he gets paid for not "help" or "compassion" (this can come from friends or family), but for their professional work in which he applies the skills, techniques, and knowledge.
 For knowing what to do and the ability to do it.

 If the psychologist did not have a clear understanding of the issue, he does not give complete information to the client and the client will not be helped.

 Such a complication (like almost every complication of relations) harms the process of psychotherapy.

 Among other things, the psycho-therapeutic space - a place where you can discuss any topic, also depends on the client.
 And since the subject of money (no matter how not or very important it felt) plays a significant role in our lives (and, regardless of whether we are the focus on money, or have chosen the path of non-materialistic life ), it is something not only can be but have to be discussed in therapy.